made-ml-in-prod-2022/Tais-S/README.md

     ├── ml_project         <- Source code for use in this project │   ├── __init__.py    <- Makes ml_project a Python module
     │   │
-    │   ├── data           <- code to download or generate data │   │
+    │   ├── data           <- code to read data
+    │   │
     │   ├── features       <- code to turn raw data into features for modeling │   │